Amplify: Creating real change in the wake of #Metoo

 It all adds up.
 Culture change can only work if we all chip away at the iceberg from all over.

-What else we're reading:
+What else we're reading and watching:

 I loved this interview with Jay-Z opening up to New York Times editor-in-chief Dean Baquet.
 I've followed Jay-Z's music off and on over the years.
 What drew me to this interview was hearing from a towering figure of rap discussing therapy and emotions.